Aqueum/mobile-flashcards/README.md

 1.  :x: You can possibly have a set of initial decks and questions which will allow the user to get started with the app straight away.
 2.  :x: You can also consider adding a splash screen to improve the user experience.
 3.  :x: You should add validations.
 I have left some comments in code review. do check it out! (new questions & new deck)
-4. I left you some comments on how you can improve your application’s code structure, to follow the best react-native and react practice within your code review :blush:
+4.  :x: I left you some comments on how you can improve your application’s code structure, to follow the best react-native and react practice within your code review :blush:
     Take a look at this article for some additional pointers: https://hackernoon.com/manage-react-native-project-folder-structure-and-simplify-the-code-c98da77ef792
 5.  :x: _CardAdd.js line 47:_ You should add validation here. you can add an alert or an error message when a user submits empty fields or form.
     eg: `if(!card){ return alert("fill both fields")}` _- note that the reviewers example doesn't actually work_